tuannguyen151/Monito-Pets-for-Best-/README.md

 ### 3. Multi language with i18next and react-i18next

 Declare the locale in the `src/locales` directory, then import and use it in the `src/locales/i18n.tsx` file

+### 4. Tailwind CSS: Use utility-first CSS framework

+### 5. Storybook: Develop components in isolation

+Declare the Storybook stories in the `src/components` folder (same folder as the component files).

 ---